LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-basics.md

 ### Search and filter

 All Connections offers advanced filtering and search capabilities that can provide in-depth, meaningful analysis on key topics for your business, consumer sentiment and the operational effectiveness of your contact center.
+See [benchmarks for measuring success](contact-center-management-messaging-operations-benchmarks-to-measure-messaging-success.html).

 Agents and agent managers can search/filter conversations with the following parameters: